Troubleshooting Systems Manager Automation - AWS Systems Manager

 Error message: Automation Step Execution fails when it's launching the instance(s).
 Get Exception from RunInstances API of ec2 Service.
 Exception Message from RunInstances API: [You aren't authorized to perform this operation.
 Encoded authorization failure message: xxxxxxx (Service: AmazonEC2; Status Code: 403; Error Code: UnauthorizedOperation; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)].
 Please refer to Automation Service Troubleshooting Guide for more diagnosis details.

 The assume role doesn't have sufficient permission to invoke the RunInstances API on EC2 instances.
 To resolve this problem, attach an IAM policy to the assume role that has permission to invoke the RunInstances API.
-For more information, see the Method 2: Use IAM to configure roles for Automation.
+For more information, see the Create the service roles for Automation using the console.

 Unexpected State